Raku/nqp/docs/ops.markdown

     out[1] = $radix ** $number-of-digits-converted
     out[2] = offset after consuming digits, -1 if no digits consumed

-The opcode skips single underscores between pairs of digits, per the Perl 6 specification.
+The opcode skips single underscores between pairs of digits, per the Raku specification.

 The $flags is a bitmask that modifies the parse and/or result: